fredemmott/fredemmott.github.io/blog/_posts/2022-05-29-vr-software-components.markdown

 need to be installed separately.
 For example, there is no need to separately install a SteamVR driver for a Valve Index, or an Oculus Quest - installing SteamVR and the normal oculus software is enough - but Windows Mixed Reality for SteamVR needs separate installation.
-This isn't an 'extra layer' for WMR compared to other SteamVR-compatible headsets - it's just a matter of how they chose to package it.
+This isn't an 'extra layer' for WMR compared to other SteamVR-compatible headsets, just a matter of how they chose to package and distribute it.

 ## Common Questions